Gary L. Littrell

 Gary Lee Littrell (born October 26, 1944) is a retired United States Army command sergeant major who, while serving as an adviser to Army of the Republic of Vietnam's Ranger units during the Vietnam War, acted with extraordinary courage during a four-day siege on his battalion, for which he was awarded the Medal of Honor.

 Medal of Honor action

 Between April 4 and April 8, 1970, while serving on Advisory Team 21 of I Corps Advisory Group, in Kontum Province, Republic of Vietnam, Sergeant First Class Littrell was a Light Weapons Infantry Advisor with the 23rd Battalion, 2nd Ranger Group.
-The battalion was under intense mortar attack — all advisors except Littrell were killed.
+The battalion was under intense mortar attack — one advisor was killed and all except Littrell were severely wounded.
 Unrelentingly, over four days, Littrell kept the battalion inspired, while he directed artillery and air support, distributed ammunition, strengthened faltering defenses, cared for the wounded, and shouted encouragement to the Vietnamese in their own language.
 For his "sustained extraordinary courage and selflessness", he was awarded the Medal of Honor.

 The Medal of Honor was presented to Littrell in a White House ceremony by President Richard Nixon on October 15, 1973.